Nishka30/Automated-Web-Testing-/README.md

 ## Setting Up the Development Environment

 ### Create and Run the ASP.NET Core MVC Project

-1) Open a terminal and create a new ASP.NET Core MVC project:<br>
+1)Open a terminal and create a new ASP.NET Core MVC project:<br>
 **dotnet new mvc -n SimpleWebApp**

 2)Navigate to the project directory:<br>